android/privacy-sandbox-samples/TopicsJava/README.md

 ## Overview

-The Topics sample app demonstrates how to initialize and call the Topics API in the following ways:

-* Constructs a topics request inside of the `MainActivity` class.
+The Topics sample app demonstrates how to initialize and call the Topics API, constructing a topics request inside of the `AdvertisingTopicsClient` class.
 This request can be used to fetch a list of topics that have been assigned to a given user.
-* Creates a button inside of the `MainActivity` which, when pressed, initiates the call to retrieve those topics and to display them on screen.

 ## About the Topics API